thiswillbeyourgithub/Clozolkor/README.md

 * current_version : the one I'm using, tried and tested
 * in progrerss : very bad coding and testing, don't go there it's a shame

-## Features
-* supports multiple shortcuts
-* supports image cloze deletion (thanks to /u/bluegrerenmagick)
-* adds a button, handy for mobile
-* more to come, this clozing system is the basis of my workflow
-* added a small delay to be sure that the cloze background is loaded before hiding it, otherwize the wrong color is selected

 ### todo, some are really simple, don't forget to help
 * add a setting section on top of the code